crypticwisdom/Python_notes/Python Language/1-python-notes.md

 The map(), filter() and reduce can be used on any Iterable object.

 - map(function, iterable): This is used to perform a function on every item of an iterable passed to it, it/to return a new iterator object An object that has the ''''**next**()''' method.
-Works on all python iterable.
+Works on all Python iterables.

 ```Python
    container = [2, 3, 4]